wp-plugins/app-store-assistant/readme.txt

 * Added shortcode to have a private search page

 = 4.1 =
-* Added a button to insert shortcode for iTunes Store
+* Added a button to insert shortcode for
+	* iTunes Store
-* Added a button to insert shortcode for App Store
+	* App Store
-* Added a button to insert shortcode for Mac App Store
+	* Mac App Store
-* Added a button to insert shortcode for Apple ATOM feed
+	* Apple ATOM feed

 = 4.0 =
 * Added a new shortcode for iTunes Store